Tzunami/go-earthdollar/README.md

 You'll need to use your own programming environments' capabilities (libraries, tools, etc) to connect via HTTP, WS or IPC to a Ged node configured with the above flags and you'll need to speak [JSON-RPC](http://www.jsonrpc.org/specification) on all transports.
 You can reuse the same connection for multiple requests!

 > Note: Please understand the security implications of opening up an HTTP/WS based transport before doing so!
-Hackers on the internet are actively trying to subvert Ethereum nodes with exposed APIs!
+Hackers on the internet are actively trying to subvert Earthdollar nodes with exposed APIs!
 Further, all browser tabs can access locally running webservers, so malicious webpages could try to subvert locally available APIs!*

 <<<<<<< HEAD
 With the genesis state defined in the above JSON file, you'll need to initialize **every** Ged node